Copyright and Your Permaculture Master Plan

 The law’s specific meaning is left to judicial development, and a series of cases from the Supreme Court of Canada has given detailed meaning to the law.

-The U.S. statute on fair use similarly provides only a general framework, as described in this manual.
+The U.S. statute on fair use similarly provides only a general framework.

 The flexibility and potential breadth of fair use sometimes have been problematic from the perspective of other countries, especially countries that base their laws on the system of civil codes, where statutory language generally defines the scope of permissible activities.